 A history of the Australasian Arachnological Society

-The old website which might contain some archives is here.
+The previous website which might contain some archives is stored in multiple captures on the internet archive here.